Oak Park police officer, suspect shot after traffic stop on Harlem Avenue over I-290

 Both were transported to Loyola Medical Center in Maywood for treatment after suffering serious but non-life-threatening injuries.

+"With everything that's going on, I just, I guess I'm numb to it," Meade said.
+"Because all we hear is a lot of shooting, a lot of death."

+Illinois State Police said they would be investigating the officer's use of force.

-Police have closed Harlem Avenue between Harrison Street and Jackson Boulevard.
-The I-290 exit ramps are also blocked for the police investigation.
+Police had closed Harlem Avenue between Harrison Street and Jackson Boulevard for hours as part of the investigation.

 Oak Park police officer, suspect shot after traffic stop on Harlem Avenue over I-290